eignatov/piunifi/README.md

 ## Troubleshooting

 Give the unifi service a few minutes to start upon reboot.
+The web interface is accessed on port 8443 and you must use https not http (Example: https://IPADDRESSOFPI:8443)

 If you still cannot access the web interface try checking the status of the service with the following command:
 `sudo systemctl status unifi`